Two dead, as many injured in fire at Vrindavan hotel | Law-Order

 A fire broke out at a hotel in Vrindavan on Thursday in which two of its employees were killed and as many injured, police said here.

-The fire probably broke out in the pantry or the servant room in the early hours of the day and spread out from there, SHO, Vrindavan, Suraj Sharma said.
+The fire started in the early hours of the day while the employees were asleep, SHO, Vrindavan, Suraj Sharma said.

 Among the two injured, the condition of one was stated to be serious and he was rushed to Agra for better treatment, the SHO said.